-Lowcountry home builders say School Impact Fees could adversely impact construction
+Lowcountry home builders say school impact fees could adversely impact construction

 “They have asked them to put some sort of proportionality into it focus specifically on affordable housing,” said James.
 “They would only pay a certain percentage of the fee not 100% of it.”

-Beaufort County Schools has previously said their enrollment was down, but they still added $20 million to the 2021 budget.
+The Beaufort County School District has previously said their enrollment was down, but they still added $20 million to the 2021 budget.

 “It needs to be redone to show us who has moved to the area, what are the school-age children, and what size schools are we building.”